Non-Euclidean geometry and games

 In these games, we have “portals”, which take you into another part of the world.
 The portals tend to be explicit: you know where the portals are and as long as you do not go into a portal, the space works in a totally normal way.

 - Portal (2007) — once you place some portals, the world becomes a manifold with boundary.
+There are also some 2D games using similar mechanics (Portal 2D; 7DRLs by Jeff Lait such as Jacob’s Matrix and Vicious Orcs).

 - Fragments of Euclid —a puzzle game in an Escheresque Euclidean manifold.
 Escheresque like in Escher’s Relativity or Another World: the directions are not consistent.